tmendonca28/anthonymendonca/cv/index.md

 *  Developing a secure network design for a Swiss luxury watch maker.
-This involves implementing network security best practices, conducting threat modeling using the MITRE ATT&CK framework and ultimately building out a 3-year network security strategy
+This involves implementing network security best practices, conducting threat modeling using the MITRE ATT&CK framework and ultimately building out a 3-year network security strategy.
 *  Developed technical implementation guidance with relation to ransomware server hardening for a global consulting services client.
-Done using PowerShell scripts and Chef recipes
+Done using PowerShell scripts and Chef recipes.
 *  Developed a next generation secure network strategy implementation roadmap that would underpin the global network security transformation for a multinational consulting services client.
-This included adoption strategies for Secure Access Service Edge and Zero Trust
+This included adoption strategies for Secure Access Service Edge and Zero Trust.
 *  Developed low-level system implementation guidance to improve the current security posture for a national scientific research client.
-This was a post-vulnerability assessment activity and improved the organization’s security posture by 75%
+This was a post-vulnerability assessment activity and improved the organization’s security posture by 75%.

 ### [BT Group](https://www.bt.com/) &ndash; Cyber Security Intern
 #### September 2019 to June 2020

-*  Developed a neural network model that increases the proactive detection of malicious domains by 70%
+*  Developed a neural network model that increases the proactive detection of malicious domains by 70%.
-*  Developed Splunk queries and dashboards to determine root cause analysis of device misconfigurations leading to 75% increase in turnaround time
+*  Developed Splunk queries and dashboards to determine root cause analysis of device misconfigurations leading to 75% increase in turnaround time.
-* Built automation tools related to detecting secrets exposed on GitHub and DNS hygiene increasing BT’s security posture by 80%
+* Built automation tools related to detecting secrets exposed on GitHub and DNS hygiene increasing BT’s security posture by 80%.
-* Developed threat intelligence queries on Microsoft ATP platform using KQL to detect Privilege Escalation
+* Developed threat intelligence queries on Microsoft ATP platform using KQL to detect Privilege Escalation.

 ### [IBM Research](https://research.ibm.com/) &ndash; Software Engineer Intern
 #### June 2018 to August 2018

 *  Designed and developed features for a diagnosis and testing tool for cloud-based microservices increasing API response times by 60%.
-This [work](https://prezi.com/jr048wvfkn5t/) was then further extended by other research teams in agriculture, financial services and healthcare to reduce latency
+This [work](https://prezi.com/jr048wvfkn5t/) was then further extended by other research teams in agriculture, financial services and healthcare to reduce latency.
-*  Implemented unit tests using Java (Spring Boot) with JUnit and Mockito increasing test coverage
+*  Implemented unit tests using Java (Spring Boot) with JUnit and Mockito increasing test coverage.
-*  Implemented integration and load tests in Python using Locust to gauge and improve API responsiveness
+*  Implemented integration and load tests in Python using Locust to gauge and improve API responsiveness.

 ## Technical Skills